hypergrok/chunkit/README.md

 Chunkit Plus also offers a number of improvements:

-* Improved chunking algorithms
 * Captures javascript-rendered content
+* Uses improved chunking algorithms
-* Automatic noise-removal
+* Supports automatic noise-removal
-* Automatic retries
+* Performs automatic retries

 To use Chunkit Plus you need an API key: